 Look for other features, like an integrated microphone and remote controls.
 They may increase the price, but they make your life much easier.
 Also, check the compatibility with your Android or iOS hardware.

 An IEM should allow for extended listening.
 This is why the majority come within interchangeable ear tips.

-I cannot emphasize enough the important of getting the best sound quality from your performance.
+I cannot emphasize enough about the importance of getting the best sound quality for your performance.

-Most of the product in the list above feature noise elimination functions.
-It is therefore much easier to hear your output.
+Most of the products in the list above feature noise elimination functions.
+It is, therefore, much easier to hear your output.

 As stated above, a drummer in the most important member of a band.
 Hence, your playing will have pretty much everything to do with how the rest of the performance turns out.